 According to PCORnet requirements, ‘Primary Condition’ (44786627) and ‘Secondary Condition’ (44786629) are relevant only to ‘Inpatient Visit’ (9201) and ‘Long Term Care Visit’ (42898160).
 In OMOP, however, this attribute may accompany any type of visit.

-An attribute for PCORnet required Diagnosis source (Admitting, Discharge, Final, Interim).
+An attribute for PCORnet required Diagnosis source (Admitting, Discharge, Final, Interim) is added to the Condition Occurrence table.

 PROCEDURE_OCCURRENCE